 The 26 companies we’ve pulled together on this list are all about coming together in the name of collaboration—while still celebrating all of the things that make every single team member unique.

-GlaxoSmithKline dedicates itself to creating a healthier population the whole world over by researching and developing a broad range of innovative products in pharmaceutical, vaccine, and consumer healthcare arenas.
-The company boasts commercial operations in more than 150 countries, as well as 89 manufacturing sites and R&D centers in the U.K., U.S., Belgium, and China.
+GSK dedicates itself to creating a healthier population the whole world over by researching and developing a broad range of innovative products in pharmaceutical, vaccine, and consumer healthcare arenas.
+The company boasts commercial operations in more than 150 countries, as well as 89 manufacturing sites and R&D centers in the UK, US, and Belgium.

 “I’ve found focus on inclusion and diversity to really be second to none in my experience at GSK,” says Martha Sarpong, R&D Projects, Clinical Platforms and Sciences.
 The company offers tons of multi-ethnic resources and groups to support and encourage employees to be happy, healthy, and valued.
 Women, members of the LGBTQ community, veterans, and employees with disabilities create social and professional employee networks across the office.